Instruction Groups

 In this and the following sections, a register marked with a ' refers to the next state of that register.
 For example, st0' = st0 + 2 means that stack register st0 is incremented by 2.
 An alternative view for the same concept is that registers marked with ' are those of the next row in the table.

-For instructions dup and swap, it is beneficial to have polynomials that evaluate to 1 if the instruction's argument i is a specific value, and to 0 otherwise.
-This allows indicating which registers are constraint, and in which way they are, depending on i.
+For instructions like dup i, swap i, pop n, et cetera, it is beneficial to have polynomials that evaluate to 1 if the instruction's argument is a specific value, and to 0 otherwise.
+This allows indicating which registers are constraint, and in which way they are, depending on the argument.
 This is the purpose of the indicator polynomials ind_i.
 Evaluated on the binary decomposition of i, they show the behavior described above.

-Below, you can find a list of all 16 indicator polynomials.
+The list of all 16 indicator polynomials is:

 1. ind_0(hv3, hv2, hv1, hv0) = (1 - hv3)·(1 - hv2)·(1 - hv1)·(1 - hv0)